Latroids and code invariants: Latroids

-Latroids were introduced in~\cite{vertigan2004latroids} by Vertigan as a generalizations of matroids, $q$-matroids, and $q$-polymatroids.
-Since our purpose is to associate a latroid to a linear code, we restrict ourselves to giving the definition in the case of finite lattices.
-However, some of the following results can be extended with due attention to the infinite case.
+Latroids were introduced in~\cite{vertigan2004latroids} by Vertigan as a generalization of matroids.
+It is easy to see that they also generalize their $q$-analogs.
+Since our goal is to associate a latroid to a linear code, we only give the definition for finite lattices.
+However, some of the results can be extended with due attention to the infinite case.

-\begin{definition} Let $A$ be an ordered abelian group, and let $\mathcal{L}$ be a finite modular lattice.
-An {\bf $A$-latroid} with {\bf rank function} $\rho:\mathcal{L}\rightarrow A$ under {\bf length function} $\lVert \cdot\rVert:\mathcal{L}\rightarrow A$ on the lattice $\mathcal{L}$, is a triple $(\rho,\lVert \cdot\rVert, \mathcal{L})$ such that: \begin{enumerate} \item[L1.] $\rho(0_{\mathcal{L}})=\lVert 0_{\mathcal{L}}\rVert=0_A$. \item[L2.] $\lVert \cdot \rVert$ is strictly increasing, that is, $\lVert L\rVert<\lVert M\rVert$ for all $L,M\in \mathcal{L}$ with $L<M$. \item[L3.] $\lVert \cdot \rVert$ is modular, that is, $\lVert L\rVert+\lVert M\rVert=\lVert L\vee M\rVert+\lVert L\wedge M\rVert$ for all $L,M\in \mathcal{L}$. \item[L4.] $\rho$ is bounded increasing, that is, $0\leq \rho(M)-\rho(L)\leq \lVert M\rVert-\lVert L\rVert$ for all $L,M\in \mathcal{L}$ with $L<M$. \item[L5.] $\rho$ is submodular, that is, $\rho(L)+\rho(M)\geq \rho(L\vee M)+\rho(L\wedge M)$ for all $L,M\in \mathcal{L}$. \end{enumerate} \end{definition}
+\begin{definition} Let $A$ be an ordered abelian group and let $\mathcal{L}$ be a finite modular lattice.
+An {\bf $A$-latroid} with {\bf rank function} $\rho:\mathcal{L}\rightarrow A$ under {\bf length function} $\lVert \cdot\rVert:\mathcal{L}\rightarrow A$ on the lattice $\mathcal{L}$, is a triple $(\rho,\lVert \cdot\rVert, \mathcal{L})$ such that: \begin{enumerate} \item[L1.] $\rho(0_{\mathcal{L}})=\lVert 0_{\mathcal{L}}\rVert=0_A$, \item[L2.] $\lVert \cdot \rVert$ is strictly increasing, that is, $\lVert L\rVert<\lVert M\rVert$ for all $L,M\in \mathcal{L}$ with $L<M$, \item[L3.] $\lVert \cdot \rVert$ is {\bf modular}, that is, $\lVert L\rVert+\lVert M\rVert=\lVert L\vee M\rVert+\lVert L\wedge M\rVert$ for all $L,M\in \mathcal{L}$, \item[L4.] $\rho$ is {\bf bounded increasing}, that is, $0\leq \rho(M)-\rho(L)\leq \lVert M\rVert-\lVert L\rVert$ for all $L,M\in \mathcal{L}$ with $L\leq M$, \item[L5.] $\rho$ is {\bf submodular}, that is, $\rho(L)+\rho(M)\geq \rho(L\vee M)+\rho(L\wedge M)$ for all $L,M\in \mathcal{L}$. \end{enumerate} \end{definition}